On the Detection of Shared Data Manipulation in Distributed Optimization: Background

 The ADMM algorithm uses an augmented Lagrangian function to relax the consistency constraints~\eqref{eq:consistency}:

-where $y\in \mathbb{R}^p$ are dual variables and $\rho\in \mathbb{R}_{>0}$ is tuning parameter.
-The ADMM algorithm solves the augmented Lagrangian problem by alternatively solving for the $x$ and $z$ variables and then taking an ascending step to update the dual variables.
-Thus, the iterate $k+1$ solutions are:
+where $y\in \mathbb{R}^p$ are dual variables, $\rho\in \mathbb{R}_{>0}$ is tuning parameter, and $||\,\cdot\,||_2$ denotes the $l_2$-norm.
+The ADMM algorithm solves the augmented Lagrangian problem by alternatively solving for $x$ and $z$, and then updating the dual variables using a gradient ascending step.
+Thus, iterate $k+1$ solutions are:

-Defining the primal residual $r^k = Ax^k + Bz^k - c$ and the dual residual $s^k = \rho A^T B (z^{k+1} - z^k)$ at iteration $k$, the algorithm terminates when the norms (often $l_2$ or $l_\infty$) of the primal and dual residuals are below a predefined tolerance.
+Defining the primal residual $r^k = Ax^k + Bz^k - c$ and the dual residual $s^k = \rho A^\mathsf{T} B (z^{k} - z^{k-1})$ at iteration $k$, the algorithm terminates when the norms (often $l_2$ or $l_\infty$) of the primal and dual residuals are below a predefined tolerance.